Extensive contracts for the manufacture of goods

 Use of a specification of work

-In any contract for manufacturing, both sides must agree what work is to be done.
+In any contract for manufacturing services, both sides must agree what work is to be done, the product specification and the raw materials to be used.
 The best way to cover this is to attach a specification to the document as a schedule.
-You do not have to call it a schedule, but it is essential that you bring it into the agreement by referring to it in a way that no-one can misunderstand.
+You do not have to call it a schedule, but it is essential that you bring it into the manufacture and supply agreement by referring to it in a way that no-one can misunderstand.
 The style and layout does not matter.

 A master contract for repeat work if required